DenisBogdanov/simple-db-hw-2021/src/main/resources/labs/lab1.md

 ### 2.6.
 Operators

 Operators are responsible for the actual execution of the query plan.
 They implement the operations of the relational algebra.
-In SimpleDB, operators are iterator based; each operator implements the `DbIterator` interface.
+In SimpleDB, operators are iterator based; each operator implements the `OpIterator` interface.

 <p>